Optical Sensor#

 when started :: hat events

-print [Color red detected] ◀ and set cursor to next row
+print [Red detected] on screen ◀ and set cursor to next row

 Optical color name#